landelare/landelare.github.io/_posts/2022-09-27-tips-and-tricks.md

 Attempt to reproduce your problem, you should have a much cleaner call stack leading to the crash, often directly telling you what went wrong.

+# Find and print references to UObjects

+If you have a UObject that should have been garbage collected, but it isn't, calling `FReferenceChainSearch::FindAndPrintStaleReferencesToObjects` on it will log what other objects are currently referencing it, preventing its deletion.

+Unreal itself will call this if you end a Play-In-Editor session and strongly reference something (e.g., with a TStrongObjectPtr) that the engine wants gone.

 # Opt out of data collection